 - March 18 - March 22, 2019

 The NRA VITA site is located in the Pershing building computer lab:Pershing Commons Building 909 Hitt Street Room C-240 (2nd floor)

 Volunteers are sought to staff the Nonresident Alien (NRA) Volunteer Income Tax Assistance (VITA) site to assist international students and researchers with tax return preparation.
 This is a unique opportunity to get involved with the international community on campus and to receive high-level training (and IRS NRA VITA certification) on tax issues.

 Volunteers need not have previous experience with tax return preparation, and will not be expected to do line-by-line tax return preparation as a result of going through this training.
 International students and researchers will complete their own returns using the computer software provided.
 Volunteers will be expected to answer software-related and some basic tax return-related questions.
 Volunteers will not be expected to staff the VITA site alone — there will be a minimum of two volunteers scheduled at all times.

 Volunteers are expected to serve in minimum two-hour blocks during any or all of the three weeks of the NRA VITA site that they are available, but no minimum number of total hours is required.
 The larger the number of volunteers, the better service we can provide, so it is our hope that volunteers will commit to as much time as their schedules permit.

-A mandatory training session for FNTR (Foreign National Tax Return) Software, that is used at the NRA VITA site, is scheduled for 1pm on Saturday, February 24, 2018.
+A training session for FNTR (Foreign National Tax Return) Software, that is used at the NRA VITA site, is scheduled for 1 p.m. on Saturday, March 2, 2019.

 - Training for the Missouri Tax return will also take place at that time.